-When you or a loved one are facing serious criminal charges, turn to an attorney with the trust of the Arizona legal community.
+When you or a loved one are facing serious criminal charges, turn to a criminal defense attorney with the trust of the Arizona legal community.
 AZ Defenders is ready to help.

 Great lawyers.
 They have been helping me with a case for a little bit of time now.
 Holly, Lesley, and Craig are a wonderful team.
 I would and have recommended them to friends.

 – Abigail D.

 There are many offenses that a person in Chandler, Arizona, could face.
 The team at AZ Defenders handles all areas of criminal defense.
 Without listing all of the charges we are capable of helping defend a person against, we commonly handle the following types of cases:

 Our team has vast experience helping people charged with misdemeanors or felonies in the state of Arizona.
 We understand that a guilty conviction for these crimes can include a range of punishments, such as jail or prison time, lengthy probation, and major fines.
 In some cases, a person could lose their driving privileges.
 We also know that sex crimes often require a person to register as a sex offender, and we work diligently to avoid this possibility.

 The classification of your crime – felony, misdemeanor or petty offense – can significantly impact your future.
 A conviction for a petty offense, for example, will lead to much less serious penalties than a felony.
 Every state puts different crimes into distinct categories.